Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

 \subsubsection{Clustered vs. Unclustered \textsc{Gather}}

-In the first experiment we check how transforming all columns by sorting or partitioning before any \textsc{gather}s alters performance.
+In the first experiment, we check how transforming all columns by sorting or partitioning before any \textsc{gather}s alters performance.
 As explained in Section~\ref{sec:opt}, the \textsc{gather} primitive is used in the materialization phase to write payload columns of matching tuples into the output relation.
 Gathering from transformed columns increases the probability that threads in a warp read payload values from the same cache line.

-We first profile the \textsc{gather} primitive when performing a $1\text{G}\bowtie 1\text{G}$ join on A100.
-Table~\ref{tab:gather-profile} shows the profiling results obtained from the NVIDIA Nsight Compute profiler~\cite{nsight-compute}.
-Unclustered and clustered \textsc{gather} operations exhibit significant performance differences.
-Even though they execute the same number of warp instructions, the clustered \textsc{gather} is approximately 8.5 times faster than the unclustered \textsc{gather}.
-This gap arises from high memory access latency at the warp level, primarily due to uncoalesced accesses and low L2 cache hit rate.
-On average, when using the unclustered \textsc{gather}, a load instruction executed by a warp, results in loading 4.5 cache lines, opposed to just 1.5 cache lines with the clustered \textsc{gather}.

-Next, we examine the differences in performance between these two \textsc{gather} operations with the added cost of sorting or partitioning.
-Figure~\ref{fig:seq-vs-random} shows the throughput of \textsc{gather}s used in *-UM, SMJ-OM, and PHJ-OM.
-Even with the sorting and partitioning overhead, the clustered \textsc{gather} outperforms the unclustered \textsc{gather} on both RTX 3090 and A100.
-On A100, partitioning and a clustered \textsc{gather} are 1.79x faster than an unclustered \textsc{gather}; on RTX 3090, they are 2.2x faster.
-For sorting and a clustered \textsc{gather}, the speedup is 1.23x and 1.37x for A100 and RTX 3090, respectively.
+We examine the differences in performance between these two \textsc{gather} operations with the added cost of sorting or partitioning.
+Figure~\ref{fig:seq-vs-random} shows the throughput of \textsc{gather}s used in *-UR, SMJ-TR, and PHJ-TR.
+Even with the sorting and partitioning overhead, the clustered \textsc{gather} outperforms the unclustered \textsc{gather}.
+Partitioning and a clustered \textsc{gather} are 1.79x faster than an unclustered \textsc{gather}.
+For sorting and a clustered \textsc{gather}, the speedup is 1.23x.
 Therefore, the GFTR pattern reduces the materialization cost despite the additional transformation cost.
-Note that a larger GPU like the A100 with a much larger L2 cache and higher memory bandwidth cannot alleviate the inefficiency of unclustered \textsc{gather}s.